High Point man convicted of murdering mother of two while child watched

 HIGH POINT, N.C. — The man, who police say fatally shot his wife and prompted an hours-long standoff at a home in High Point, has been declared guilty.

-On Friday, Alvin Nathanael Smith, 30, was convicted of first-degree murder after a trial by jury for killing a man in 2018.
+On Friday, Alvin Nathanael Smith, 30, was convicted of first-degree murder after a trial by jury for killing a woman in 2018.

 Police were called to a domestic situation at 8:18 p.m.
 May 7, 2018, in the 1800 block of Blain Street.